 About the WV Ethics Commission

 The Commission consists of nine members appointed by the Governor.
-The Commission meets monthly, generally on the first Thursday, and is supported by a small full-time staff (an executive director, three attorneys and administrative support).
+The Commission generally meets on the first Thursday of each month.
+The Commission is supported by a staff of six.

 Primary Functions of the Ethics Commission

 - Investigate, initiate, process and adjudicate Complaints of potential violations of the Ethics Act.